 After the data transfer has occurred, stop conditions are established.
 In write mode, the master asserts a stop condition to end data transfer during the 10th clock pulse following the acknowledge bit for the last data byte from the slave.
 In read mode, the master receives the last data byte from the slave but does not pull SDA low during the 9th clock pulse.
 This is known as a non-acknowledge bit.
 By receiving the non-acknowledge bit, the slave knows the data transfer is finished and enters the idle mode.
 The master then takes the data line low during the low period before the 10th clock pulse, and high during the 10th clock pulse to assert a stop condition.
-A generic transaction is shown in Figure 10.
+A generic transaction is shown in Figure 30.

-Figure 10.
+Figure 30.
 Generic Programming Sequence

-The LMK61E0 I2C interface supports Block Register Write/Read, Read/Write SRAM, and Read/Write EEPROM operations.
+The LMK61E07 I2C interface supports Block Register Write/Read, Read/Write SRAM, and Read/Write EEPROM operations.
 For Block Register Write/Read operations, the I2C master can individually access addressed registers that are made of an 8-bit data byte.
-The offset of the indexed register is encoded in the register address, as described in Table 1 below.